-It doesn’t matter if you are a seasoned professional, a market leader, or an industry new comer, we all have experienced “dry” periods.
+It doesn’t matter if you are a seasoned professional, a market leader, or an industry newcomer, we all have experienced “dry” periods.
 As hard as we try, we can't come up with a fresh new idea for our content calendar.
 Creative blocks are not an uncommon phenomenon, and when they appear, they can have a disastrous effect on your constructive capabilities and morale.

-The Social Fusion Group has heard your call for help, that is why in this article we will be exploring 10 simple methods aimed at helping you overcome your “writer’s block” and start creating fresh new creative content for your audience to enjoy.
+Here are 10 simple methods aimed at helping you overcome your “writer’s block” and start creating fresh new creative content for your audience to enjoy.

 Before we dig in, if you haven't checked out our latest comprehensive content marketing post (90+ tips!), you can view it here.

 1. Constantly Monitor Trends

 As content creators, it's important to always monitor trends within your industry or niche.
 These trends can potentially reveal what is new or going viral at a certain period in time, as well as people’s interests, intentions, and behaviors.

 It goes without saying that constant monitoring of trending topics is a great first step in your brainstorming process.
 This can be done manually by scoping out the behavior and interests of the audience in your social channels and performing a Google search based on your findings.